-World famous single location between the two municipalities Bremm and Eller (area castle Cochem) in the German growing area Moselle, Excavations on the Calmontrücken prove that here was already operated by the Romans at the turn of the century viticulture.
-On the mountain there was a Roman mountain sanctuary from the second century.
-From the year 2005, elaborate archaeological excavations were carried out; The Gallo-Roman temple was reconstructed and rebuilt.
-The Roman poet Venantius Fortunatus (530-610) described in a poem at a Moselle boat trip around 588 the Calmont.
+World-famous individual location between the two communities Bremm and Eller (Burg Cochem area) in the German cultivation area Moselle, Excavations on the Calmon Ridge prove that the Romans had already been involved in viticulture around the turn of the times.
+On the mountain was a Roman mountain shrine from the second century.
+From 2005, extensive archaeological excavations were carried out; the Gallo-Roman temple was reconstructed and rebuilt.
+The Roman poet Venantius Fortunatus (530-610) described the Calmont in a poem during a Moselle boat trip around 588.
 Maybe the poet too Ausonius (310-395) knew this vineyard.
-The name goes either to the Latin "calvus mons" (bald mountain, rock) or "calidus mons" (hot mountain), or to the Celtic "Kal" (hard = rock mountain) back.
-Other Bremmer single layers are abbey monasteries, Calmont, Frauenberg, Laurentiusberg and Schlemmertröpfchen.
+The name goes either to the Latin "calvus mons" (bare mountain, rocks) or "calidus mons" (hot mountain), or to the Celtic "Kal" (hard = Felsenberg) back.
+Other individual Bremen locations are Abbey Klosterstuben, Calmont, Frauenberg, Laurentiusberg and Schlemmertröpfchen.

-Around the ridge flows the Ellerbach, which flows southeast of the ridge in the Moselle.
-The 378.4-meter-high Calmont summit is just 290 meters above the Moselle.
+Around the ridge flows the Ellerbach, which flows southeast of the ridge into the Moselle.
+The 378.4 meter high Calmont summit is just under 290 meters above the Moselle.
 A viewing plateau is located just under a kilometer southwest of the Calmont summit at an altitude of 365 meters.
-Here stands the built around 1970 "memorial of the war generation", a 12 meter high (summit) cross.
-The orientation from southwest to southeast counts with up to 68 ° Tilt (248%) to the steepest vineyards of the world.
+Here stands the "War Generation Memorial", built around 1970, a 12 meter high (summit) cross.
+The orientation from the southwest to the southeast counts with up to 68 ° Tilt (248%) to the steepest vineyards of the world.
 It covers 33 hectares of vineyards.
-The rows of vines have been tirelessly worked in natural stone walls over the centuries terraces created.
+The rows of vines have been painstakingly set in natural stone walls over the centuries terraces created.
 The steepest area in the area is typically referred to as "Bremen's fear of death".

 The winemakers need mountaineering skills for the work and must be free from giddiness.
-The management is going through Monorackbahnen (Single-rail rack railways) supported or made possible at all.
-These serve as a means of transport for piles, fertilizers and grapes at the harvest or just as a climbing aid for the winemakers.
+The management is through Monorackbahnen (Monorail rack railways) supported or made possible in the first place.
+These serve as a means of transport for piles, fertilizers and grapes for harvesting or simply as a climbing aid for the winegrowers.
 Mainly the Riesling is cultivated here.
-In 2001, the Calmont via ferrata was built with the energetic help of committed citizens.
-The narrow footpath with a length of about three kilometers was secured with six ladders, about 100 meters of safety ropes, 22 treads and 16 treads and made accessible.
+In 2001 the Calmont via ferrata was built with the active help of committed citizens.
+The narrow footpath with a length of about three kilometers was secured and made accessible with six ladders, around 100 meters of safety ropes, 22 steps and 16 footsteps.
 It runs through an extraordinary landscape with a rare flora and fauna.
 The vineyards, for example, have a share in the situation Amlinger & son.
 Boendgen.
 Franzen Michael.
 Franzen Reinhold.
 Laurentiushof, Leitzgen Günter, Treis Johannes and Vinitorum Quaterni.